John C. Frémont: Fourth expedition (1848–1849)

 Intent on restoring his honor and explorer reputation after his court martial, in 1848, Frémont and his father-in-law Sen. Benton developed a plan to advance their vision of Manifest Destiny.
 With a keen interest in the potential of railroads, Sen. Benton had sought support from the Senate for a railroad connecting St. Louis to San Francisco along the 38th parallel, the latitude which both cities approximately share.
 After Benton failed to secure federal funding, Frémont secured private funding.
 In October 1848 he embarked with 35 men up the Missouri, Kansas and Arkansas rivers to explore the terrain.
 The artists and brothers Edward Kern and Richard Kern, and their brother Benjamin Kern, were part of the expedition, but Frémont was unable to obtain the valued service of Kit Carson as guide as in his previous expeditions.

 On his party's reaching Bent's Fort, he was strongly advised by most of the trappers against continuing the journey.
 Already a foot of snow was on the ground at Bent's Fort, and the winter in the mountains promised to be especially snowy.
 Part of Frémont's purpose was to demonstrate that a 38th parallel railroad would be practical year-round.
-At Bent's Fort, he engaged "Uncle Dick" Wootton as guide, and at what is now Pueblo, Colorado, he hired the eccentric Old Bill Williams and moved on.
+At Bent's Fort, he engaged Richens Lacey Wootton (years later, "Uncle Dick Wootton") as guide, and at what is now Pueblo, Colorado, he hired the eccentric Old Bill Williams and moved on.